-A school board race in rural Washington state shows how far-right extremists are shifting to local campaigns for power
+A rural Washington school board race shows how far-right extremists are shifting to local power

 When Sova ran for school board, the couple said, they saw a way to quietly push back.
 They donated to their friend Cole’s campaign and helped to boost her on social media.

-Drawing from her research, the wife put together a 24-page dossier, compiled from public information, that documents Sova’s ties to the Washington Three Percent and how she was supported by influential right-wing figures and a sympathetic PAC.
+Drawing from her research, the wife put together a 24-page dossier, compiled from public information, that documents Sova’s ties to the Washington Three Percent and how she was supported by influential right-wing figures and a sympathetic political action committee.
 It’s a forensic, time-stamped look at how one local race was influenced by a simultaneous right-wing showdown with state leaders over vaccine mandates.

 Before sharing it with The Washington Post, the couple hadn’t released the information.
 They said they worried about retaliation if it were traced to them.
 Plus, it dawned on them that it might backfire if voters knew more about Sova’s Three Percenter bona fides.